-Wood Types

-- 1. Describe and identify different types of solid woods. - 2.
-Identify types of plywood, medium density fiberboard, and particle board and indicate typical applications of each kind. - a.
-Explain how cost, durability, finish, appearance, and cabinet location influence the choice of cabinet materials. - b.
+Wood Types Describe and identify different types of solid woods.
+Identify types of plywood, medium density fiberboard, and particle board and indicate typical applications of each kind.
+Explain how cost, durability, finish, appearance, and cabinet location influence the choice of cabinet materials.
 Based on a construction drawing and client expectations, select kitchen cabinet materials that satisfy criteria for cost, appearance, and location.
+Cabinet Assembly Measure, cut, and assemble a cabinet box based on a construction drawing.
+Measure, cut, and assemble a face frame based on a construction drawing.
+Explain when and how to use a pocket hole tool.